broadinstitute/gatk/scripts/variantstore/variant_annotations_table/README.md

 They are ready to be loaded into BQ.
 You will notice that past this step, all there is to do is create the BQ tables, load the BQ tables, run a join query and then the remaining steps are all validations or an export into tsv.

-There are often a fair number of failures from google in this workflow—-so far they have all been 503s.
-Because of the re-working of the workflow, they should not interrupt unaffected shards, but the shards that are affected will need to be collected and put into a new File of File names and re-run.
+Sometimes shards will fail with a 503 from Google.
+The shards that are affected will need to be collected and put into a new File of File names and re-run.
 In theory you could actually just re-run the pipeline entirely and since the 503s seem to be completely random and intermittent, the same shards likely wont fail twice and you’d get everything you need, but at low efficiency and high expense.
 To grab any files not in the bucket, but in the file of file names: